Jeklah/priceCheck/README.md

 **Using the Tool**
 Run the script by running the following command from the shipCostCalc folder.
-You could also run it directly from the scripts folder using `python ships.py`.
+You could also run it directly from the scripts folder using `python3 ships.py`.

 `python3 scripts/ships.py`